SitePen/dgrid/doc/components/mixins/Selector.md

 Property | Description
 -------- | -----------
 `selector` | Specifies the type of selector component to use.
-Set to `true` or `"checkbox"` for a checkbox that allows muliple rows to be selected, but use `"radio"` if you would like only one row selected at a time.
+Set to `"checkbox"` for a checkbox that allows muliple rows to be selected, but use `"radio"` if you would like only one row selected at a time.

 The value of `selector` may also be a function that renders the selector input component.
 ```js